bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `NG` ndly `NA`
+Format: `NG` ndly na

 Defaults: current current

-Prerequisites: LOAD HALT
+Prerequisites: (LOAD) by `EX`; the acquisition must be stopped (HALT); RNMRA only.

 Description:
-Continues acquisition after delay.
+`NG` continues an experiment much like `GO` but performs dummy scans.
+If either ndly or na is omitted RNMR will use the stored values to determine the number of dummy scans/the scan limit respectively without prompting for values.
 ## NOP
 Null operation